apartmentlines/download-pipeline-processor/README.md

 3. Downloader thread processes the queue:
    - Either perform actual downloads or simulate them
    - Store files in temporary cache
-4. Downloaded files are added to the processing queue
+4. Downloaded files are added to the pre-processing queue
+5. Pre-processor thread:
+   - Pre-processes files using the configured pre-processor
+   - Add files to the processing queue
-5. Processor threads:
+6. Processor threads:
    - Process files using the configured processor
    - Add results to the post-processing queue
-6. Post-processor handles the final results
+7. Post-processor handles the final results

 ## Testing